Andrea Zittel: Work

 In 2000, Zittel relocated her home and studio from Brooklyn, NY to a parcel of land in the California desert near to Joshua Tree National Park.
 She purchased five acres of desert for $40,000.
 There she continues to develop her life project, "A-Z West", a testing grounds for her work and ideas, and site whose environment, structure and elements shape an intentional context for experience.
 The grounds consist of over 50 acres, as well as several satellite properties, as site for numerous projects and structures including: Zittel's home/testing grounds, the Wagon Station Encampment, Regenerating Field, shipping container compound, A-Z West studio and weaving studio, the A-Z West guest cabin, a ten-acre parcel for High Desert Test Sites projects, and several adjacent parcels slated for future projects.

 The original structure of Zittel's home in the Mojave Desert was a homestead cabin, built during the period of the Homestead Act.
 While developing A-Z West, one of her first projects was the "Homestead Unit" (2001), a portable and compact structure that circumvents the necessity of a building permit due to their small size, recalling the structures mandated by the government with the Homestead Act.
 Continuing an investigation of limited infrastructures, scattered throughout the A-Z West grounds are twelve "Wagon Stations," portable one-person shelters that accommodate residents each spring and fall.
+Zittel has referenced the "earthworks" of land artists such as Walter de Maria as inspiration.

 Another primary exploration of Zittel's is around the concept of panels, or planes—the basic elements of our surrounding reality.
 With increasingly abstract and large-scale works––Personal Panel Uniforms (1995-1998), Carpet Furniture, Parallel Planar Panels, Planar Pavilions, Planar Configurations, and Linear Sequences––Zittel questions preconceptions regarding the functional, psychological, and even spiritual meanings of horizontality and verticality.